 To assess the potential laboratory impacts (disposal of test water and test species) expected to occur on a routine basis from the Provisions, and the possible impact on landfills or wastewater treatment, existing monitoring requirements of the sample set of dischargers were compared to those monitoring requirements expected to result from the Provisions.
 Estimates of the foreseeable changes between the two were made using two monitoring parameters: number of toxicity tests and number of test chambers required.

-The number of test chambers used for a given toxicity test in the sample includes replicate controls, reflects the minimum required by the methods identified in Code of Federal Regulations, title 40, section 136.3, and serves as a measure of laboratory resources and waste (e.g., test species, food, water) or U.S. EPA test method manuals.
+The number of test chambers used for a given toxicity test in the sample includes replicates for five concentrations and a control, reflects the minimum required by the methods identified in Code of Federal Regulations, title 40, section 136.3, and serves as a measure of laboratory resources and waste (e.g., test species, food, water).
 The Provisions do not contain changes to the laboratory test methods.
 Therefore, this analysis assumes that the test methods and all laboratory procedures will remain unchanged.

-Current toxicity requirements in the sample facilities’ permits were used as the baseline of current conditions for determining impacts of the proposed toxicity provisions.
+Initially, toxicity testing and monitoring requirements in the sample facilities’ permits before October 2018 were used as the baseline for determining impacts of the proposed toxicity provisions.
+These values were compared to possible requirements under the October 19, 2018 Draft Provisions.
 Reasonable potential and most sensitive species screening calculations used in this analysis were carried out by Abt Associates Inc. using data obtained between 2006 and 2008.
-Test species are not defined for all dischargers, however, due to a lack of available data.
+Acute and chronic test species were evaluated for all dischargers.
+However, test species were not defined for all dischargers due to a lack of available data.
 Reductions in laboratory impacts were labeled “no impact,” as were situations where no change in these parameters was expected.

-Table 7-3 provides the results of this analysis.
-Eight of the 13 dischargers are expected to have possible laboratory impacts, while the remaining five dischargers are expected to have no laboratory impacts.
+Table 7-8 provides the results of the analysis.
+Eight of the 13 dischargers were expected to have possible laboratory impacts, while the remaining five dischargers were expected to have no laboratory impacts.

 Table 7-8.
-Environmental Impacts of Provisions to Sample Facilities
+Estimated Changes in Laboratory Monitoring Impacts